 Type 2 diabetes occurs when the body doesn’t make enough insulin or doesn’t use it well.
 Unlike type 1 diabetes, type 2 diabetes can be prevented or delayed.

-Discover how diabetes can slowly damage your retina (the layer of light-sensitive tissue in the back of the eye), leading to diabetic retinopathy.
+Discover how diabetes can slowly damage your retina (the back of your eye).
+This can lead to diabetic retinopathy and vision problems.